google/WebFundamentals/src/content/en/tools/chrome-devtools/device-mode/index.md

   <img src="imgs/throttling.png"
        alt="The Throttle list."/>
   <figcaption>
-    <b>Figure X</b>.
+    <b>Figure 12</b>.
 The Throttle list
   </figcaption>
 </figure>

-**Mid-tier mobile** simulates fast 3G and throttles your CPU so that it is 4 times slower than normal. **Low-end mobile simulates slow 3G and throttles your CPU 6 times slower than normal.
+**Mid-tier mobile** simulates fast 3G and throttles your CPU so that it is 4 times slower than normal. **Low-end mobile** simulates slow 3G and throttles your CPU 6 times slower than normal.
 Keep in mind that the throttling is relative to the normal capability of your laptop or desktop.

 Note that the **Throttle** list will be hidden if your **Device Toolbar** is narrow.